 The registration information is read every morning after Registration.
-It is imperative that the data entered is accurate and that there is a mark for EVERY student.
-Every student must fall into one of the three categories of present, absent or late.
+It is imperative that the data entered is accurate and that there is a mark for EVERY pupil.
+Every pupil must fall into one of the three categories of present, absent or late.
 Staff must enter either 'present', 'absent' or 'late' (+ how many minutes late).
-Staff have a responsibility to safeguard the children in our care and it is vital that the information held is accurate.
+Staff have a responsibility to safeguard the children in schools care and it is vital that the information held is accurate.

 The school operates a policy of '1st day response' regarding absence across the school.
-The Attendance Administrator will contact the parents of any child who is absent without an explanation.
+The Administrator/Attendance Officer will contact the parents of any child who is absent without an explanation.